DabYeet123/CSC207Project/README.md

 ## Project Purpose
-CrazyBank is an all-in-one financial app that combines traditional banking services like account management, card handling, and transactions with additional features such as asset management, currency exchange, real estate purchases, loans, ATM location, and insurance policy management.
+CrazyBank is an all-in-one financial appold that combines traditional banking services like account management, card handling, and transactions with additional features such as asset management, currency exchange, real estate purchases, loans, ATM location, and insurance policy management.

-It is the perfect app for anyone seeking a seamless experience with multiple services.
+It is the perfect appold for anyone seeking a seamless experience with multiple services.

-Conveniently accessible in one app, CrazyBank eliminates the hassle of managing multiple accounts and dealing with different intermediaries, which often leads to complicated processes.
-With complete integration of services, everything can be done seamlessly within the app, ensuring a smoother and more efficient experience.
+Conveniently accessible in one appold, CrazyBank eliminates the hassle of managing multiple accounts and dealing with different intermediaries, which often leads to complicated processes.
+With complete integration of services, everything can be done seamlessly within the appold, ensuring a smoother and more efficient experience.

 <a id="toc"></a>
 ## Table of Contents